fan2/mkdocs/docs/blog/posts/c/c-binary-representation.md

     The maximum value of any integer type is of the form $2^p − 1$.

-Observe that for this discussion of the representation of non-negative values, we haven’t argued about the signedness of the type.
+Observe that for this discussion of the representation of non-negative values, we haven't argued about the signedness of the type.
 These rules apply *equally* to signed and unsigned types.
 Only for unsigned types, we are lucky, and what we have said so far completely suffices to describe such an unsigned type.

 !!! note "TAKEAWAY 5.52"